kunupat/kunupat.github.io/_posts/2019-03-24-AWS-Solutions-Architect-Associate-Certification-My-Notes.md

 ## Elastic Block Storage
 - Think of Elastic Block Storage (EBS) as a virtual disk in AWS cloud.
 EBS is attached to an EC2 instance.
-- EBS volumes are persistent and can be detached and reattached to other EC2 instances
+- EBS volumes are persistent and can be detached and reattached to other EC2 instances (to instances within the same AZ only)
 - EBS volumes can be stopped without loosing data
 - Sizes vary from 1GB to 16TB; allocated in 1GB increments
+- The data across the EBS volume is mirrored across the same AZ
 - Use **EBS-optimized instances** when you need to enable your EC2 instances to maximize the performance of EBS volumes, as EBS-optimized instances deliver dedicated throughput between Amazon EC2 and Amazon EBS, with speeds between 500 Mbps and 10,000 Mbps depending on the instance type
 - **EBS Volume Types:**
   - General Purpose SSD(GP2)